 Literature Searching Programme (e-LfH)

 The modules are short (each taking no more than 20 minutes to complete) and may be ‘dipped into’ for reference, or completed to obtain a certificate.
-There will eventually be seven modules in all suitable for novice searchers and those wishing to refresh their knowledge.

 e-Learning for Healthcare (e-LfH) hosts extensive elearning resources tailored for NHS staff - many require OpenAthens to login.